mostwald/Melissodes-social-water-loss/README.md

 # Repository Directory
 ## Code: Contains code for data analysis in R
-R file: In this document, we analyze predictors of water loss in _Melissodes tepidus timberlakei_ females, including: social condition, initial mass, activity level, and the interaction between social condition and activity level.
+Melissodes-water-loss-analysis.R: In this document, we analyze predictors of water loss in _Melissodes tepidus timberlakei_ females, including: social condition, initial mass, activity level, and the interaction between social condition and activity level.

-## Data: Contains the raw water loss data
+## Data: Contains the raw water loss data and accession numbers for vouchered specimens
+vouchered_Melissodes_tepidus_specimens.csv: In this document, we present a list of catalog numbers of specimens collected from our focal aggregation site in spring 2022, identified as *Melissodes tepidus timberlakei* by Jaime Pawelek.
-.csv file: In this document, we present the raw data collected in the water loss assays.
+Melissodes-water-loss-data.csv: In this document, we present the raw data collected in the water loss assays.
 The column headings should be interpreted as follows:

 Date = The date of collection